postmanlabs/labs-docs/v6/postman/environments_and_globals/manage_globals.md

 warning: false
 ---

 Global variables provide a set of variables that are available in all scopes.
-You can have multiple environments, but only one can be active at a time—with one set of global variables.
+You can have multiple environments, but only one environment can be active at a time with one set of global variables.

-This topic explains how to manage and view global variables.
+This topic describes how to manage and view global variables.

 ### Managing global variables